How Long Should I Practice my Violin Every Day?

 20 minutes or less can be enough for violinists under 7

-20 minutes of violin practicing isn’t enough.
-But when taking into consideration the age, it can be plenty for children between 3 to 5, when concentration doesn’t last long.
+Twenty minutes of violin practice isn’t enough.
+But when considering the age, it can be plenty for children between 3 and 5, when concentration doesn’t last long.
 At 3, playing for 10 minutes (maybe twice a day) is the way to go.
 At 5, 20 minutes can be good (although twice 20 minutes is even better).

 Why 30 minutes a day are enough for beginner violinists